beatrizmartinsc/Active-Directory-Home-Lab/README.md

 **Resolution:** Aligned timezones on both VMs, manually corrected the server clock, restarted the Windows Time service, and forced resync.
 Confirmed resolution with successful `gpupdate /force`.

 **Takeaway:** Always verify timezone (`tzutil /g`), not just displayed time.
-The DC is the authoritative time source for the domain — all clients sync from it.
+The DC is the authoritative time source for the domain, all clients sync from it.

 ![Timezone mismatch between VMs — AUS Eastern vs Pacific](screenshots/timezone-mismatch-1.png)